MOCCA-SURVEY Database -- I. Tidal disruption events of white dwarfs in globular clusters and young massive clusters: Results

 \section{Results}

-We obtain the total rate density of WD TDEs ($\rtde$) as $1.1 \times 10^2 \yrgpc$ in the first way, and $4.9 \times 10^2 \yrgpc$ in the second way.
-The latter is 5 times as large as the former.
+We obtain the total rate density of WD TDEs ($\rtde$) as $4.9 \times 10^2 \yrgpc$ in model A, and $1.1 \times 10^2 \yrgpc$ in model B (see Appendix \ref{sec:Non-correctedWDTDERate}).
+The former is 5 times as large as the latter.
 This is because WD TDEs are dominated by WD TDEs of single CO and ONe WDs and single BHs with $\mbh \sim 10^3$ -- $10^4 \msun$ as shown later, and their $\dcoal/\dtde$ is $\sim 0.2$ as seen in Figure \ref{fig:radiusCollTde}.
-Hereafter, we focus on the rate densities and their derivatives obtained in the second way.
-We should bear in mind that they can be overestimated by at most 5 times.
+The rate density is $8.9 \times 10^1 \yrgpc$ in model C (see Appendix \ref{sec:PessimisticCase}), which is also about 5 times less than the rate density for model A. Hereafter, we focus on the rate densities and their derivatives obtained in model A. We should bear in mind that they can be overestimated by at most 5 times.

 Figure \ref{fig:tdeTotal} shows the WD TDE rate density and its breakdowns.
 As seen in the top left panel, a majority of WD TDEs happen in BHs with $\mbh \gtrsim 10^3 \msun$.
 The fraction of WD TDEs with $\mbh \lesssim 10^3 \msun$ is less than 10 \%.
 This is not because there are more many clusters with $\gtrsim 10^3 \msun$ BHs than with $\lesssim 10^3 \msun$ BHs, but because more massive BHs yield WD TDEs much more frequently.
 This will be seen in Eq. (\ref{eq:WdTdeRate2}) of section \ref{sec:Comparison}.
 The WD TDE rate decreases for $\mbh \gtrsim 10^4 \msun$ in two steps.
 First, WDs tend to be just swallowed by BHs without tidally disrupted.
 Second, clusters cannot form BHs with more than several $10^4 \msun$.